YugabyteDB-Samples/yugabyte-simple-c-app/README.md

 git clone https://github.com/yugabyte/yugabyte-simple-c-app && cd yugabyte-simple-c-app
 ```

-## Provide Yugabyte Cloud Connection Parameters
+## Provide Cluster Connection Parameters

 Locate and define the following configuration-related macros in the `sample-app.c` file:
-* `HOST` - the hostname of your Yugabyte Cloud instance.
+* `HOST` - the hostname of your instance.
 * `USER` - the username for your instance.
 * `PASSWORD` - the database password.
 * `SSL_ROOT_CERT` - a full path to your CA root cert (for example, `/Users/dmagda/certificates/root.crt`).

-Note, you can easily find all the settings on the Yugabyte Cloud dashboard:
+Note, you can easily find all the settings on the YugabyteDB Managed dashboard:

 ![image](resources/cloud_app_settings.png)